kirin111697/FooD/README.md

 # FooD
-java project
-to decide what to eat today~
+A simple randomizer to help you decide what to eat today!